babazaroni/RoboND-Perception-Project/writeup.md

 5. Call the pick_place_routine to perform the operation.

+6. Write out the list of yamls to a file.

 ## Suggested Future Work

 The system was unable to propery identify the glue.
 The glue was partially obscured by the book.
 More time could have been spent in getting a better cloud of the glue.
 One way would have been to perform the identification of all the objects again after each item was removed.
 This would have given a good view of the glue when the book was removed.